March 3, 2025

 Audio Technica is a popular headphone option for podcasters

-The best sound isolation comes from closed-back, wired studio headphones.
-Wireless headphones use Bluetooth, which compresses audio frequencies, and noise-canceling headphones add extra frequencies to the mix to shut out your environment, making both of these options less than ideal for monitoring your recording.
+For the best sound isolation, choose closed-back, wired studio headphones.
+Wireless headphones use Bluetooth, which can compress audio, while noise-canceling headphones alter frequencies to block external noise, making them less ideal for monitoring recordings.

 Image of a USB microphone